pythoncoruna/pythoncoruna.github.io/content/en/code-of-conduct/index.md

 that do not align with this code of conduct, and will communicate the reasons for its moderation decisions when appropriate.

-## Reporting and Contact Information
+## CoC violation protocol

-Cases of abusive, harassing, or otherwise unacceptable behavior can be reported to the community administrators who are responsible for enforcement:
+Cases of abusive, harassing, or otherwise unacceptable behavior can be reported to the community administrators who are responsible for enforcement.

+If you feel that some of the above described behaviours have happened or you feel that any offense has been made, you can take the next course of action:

 - If it is an in-person event, you may contact the event organizers directly.
-They likely have published a specific code of conduct for the event with instructions on whom to contact; they will provide you with a safe space to assist you.
+They likely have published a specific code of conduct for the event with instructions on whom to contact; they will provide you with a safe space to assist the affected person.
 - If it is an online space, contact the moderators of that space.
-    - In Telegram, contact the group owner or other administrators.
+    - In Telegram, contact the group owner or other administrators:
+      - @Yisus1982
+      - @madtyn
+      - @soulcodex
+      - @braisarias
+      - @Theo_CP
     - For other spaces or alternatively, contact the Board of Directors at pythoncoruna@es.python.org.

-All community administrators are required to respect the privacy and security of those who report incidents.
+All community administrators are required to give serious attention and respect the privacy and security of those who report and suffer incidents, as well as keeping them anonymous.

 ## Attribution